actown/WinList/README.md

 - [DDU](https://www.wagnardsoft.com/display-driver-uninstaller-ddu-) - Full uninstall of display drivers.
 - [DriverStoreExplorer](https://github.com/lostindark/DriverStoreExplorer) - Inspect the [Windows Driver Store](https://msdn.microsoft.com/en-us/library/ff544868(VS.85).aspx).
 - [DriverView](https://www.nirsoft.net/utils/driverview.html) - View drivers are that loaded on your system currently.
-- [Snappy Driver Installer](https://sdi-tool.org/) - Useful tool to install drivers.
-Not super easy to use, but it can get the job done.

 ### Bluescreen Tools
 - [BlueScreenView](https://www.nirsoft.net/utils/blue_screen_view.html) - If you have minidumps enabled on bluescreen then this is the tool you'll want to use.